-Environmental factors (such as humidity and sources of heat in the workplace) combine with personal factors (such as the clothing you’re wearing and how physically demanding your work is) to influence what is called your ‘thermal comfort’.
+Environmental factors (such as humidity and sources of heat in the workplace) combine with personal factors (ie your clothing) and work-related factors (how physically demanding your work is) to influence your ‘thermal comfort’.

 This website looks at what we mean by thermal comfort in the workplace and what the law says.
-It provides guidance for managers to help them conduct a thermal comfort risk assessment, using the ‘Controlling the risks in the workplace’ approach.
-It also contains information for workers, and should help them suggest ways of improving thermal comfort in their workplace.
+It provides guidance for employers to help them manage their employees’ workplace thermal comfort.

 Thermal comfort is very difficult to define as you need to take into account a range of environmental, work-related and personal factors when deciding what makes a comfortable workplace temperature.

 The best that you can realistically hope to achieve is a thermal environment that satisfies the majority of people in the workplace.
 Thermal comfort is not measured by room temperature, but by the number of employees complaining of thermal discomfort.
 To better understand why room temperature alone is not a valid indicator of thermal comfort, see the six basic factors.